PowerSense/PowerSense.github.io/opf.md

 ### Power Nodal-Injection Rectangular Admittance Rectangular Voltage (PNRARV):

 Definition of the formulation.
-The syntax for this formulation is `PNRARVmodel` in the [`Powersense.jl`](https://github.com/PowerSense/Powersense.jl) package.
+The syntax for this formulation is `PNRARVmodel`.
 ```julia
 # Solving optimal power flow using PNRARV formulation
 run_opf!(Data, solver = Ipopt.Optimizer, formulation = PNRARVmodel);